jestjs/jest/docs/Es6ClassMocks.md

 :::note

-Please note that if you use arrow functions in your classes, they will _not_ be part of the mock.
+If you use arrow functions in your classes, they will _not_ be part of the mock.
 The reason for that is that arrow functions are not present on the object's prototype, they are merely properties holding a reference to a function.

 :::